 Three ways to say “I love you”

-A lot of people ask Rev. Jay Tenney for advice on getting married and staying married.
-As pastor of Tunnel Hill, (Ga) Tunnel Hill United Methodist Church, Tenney—who himself has been married for 13 years—has counseled many in-love couples looking for a marriage made in heaven, as well as advising out-of-love couples who are forced to admit that their marriage is sadly earthbound.
+A lot of people look to the Rev. Jay Tenney for advice on getting married and staying married.
+As pastor of Tunnel Hill, (Ga) Tunnel Hill United Methodist Church, Tenney has counseled many in-love couples looking for a marriage made in heaven, as well as advising out-of-love couples who are forced to admit that their marriage is sadly earthbound.
 He is also founder of MyMarriageCoach.com, which offers online advice for relationships.

-Although Tenney offers many tips for keeping the love fires burning, he said it boils down to two things.
+Although Tenney offers many tips for keeping the love fires burning, he says it boils down to two things.

 - Learn all that you can about how God loves.